 Val hid and shrank herself for so many years and was always the center of attention, something she never asked for.
-Not only was she commented on her physical appearance constantly, she was also always being told that she was too much.
+Not only was she commented on her physical appearance incessantly, she was always being told that she was too much.
 After leaving her boyfriend of two years who had made a similar comment to her, Val decided to do some major, major healing and leave a past she once knew and leave those people who thought she was just too much.
-She introduced reiki, meditation, crystals and tarot to her life that things started to change.
-Instead of hiding and being afraid of what other would say, she grew into herself more and left the old, afraid and closed off Val behind.
+She introduced reiki, meditation, crystals and tarot into her life and things started to change.
+Instead of hiding and being afraid of what others would say, she grew into herself more and left the old, afraid and closed off Val behind.
 No matter what people still will or might say to her inevitably, she will be ready for it because she is vibrating at a higher frequency than she was before and she knows now that she can let all those silly little comments roll right off her boobs… I mean back. 😉

 “I used to want surgery but after finding things in my life like reiki and meditation I have come to accept myself more and things have gotten a lot better for me.”- Val